Illinois Adult Care Homes: How to pay for, Laws and Regulations and Questions to ask…

 More About Adult Care Homes in Illinois

-Typically, adult care homes are private residences that provides a home-like setting for 10 residents or less.
-Residents may require very light assistance or may be more dependent with several care needs; it is best to ask individual locations for their specific policies and services they licensed to perform.
+Care homes are typically found in normal residential neighborhoods.
+You may find yourself driving past one every day.
+Residents may require very light assistance or may be more dependent with several care needs; it is best to ask individual locations for their specific policies and services they are licensed to perform.

 As you look for adult care homes in your community, it is good to know the other terms/names you may hear in Illinois: